Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Continuum equations of motion for the two-species model

 $=G_{11}^{(i)}\phi_{1}^{2}+G_{12}^{(i)}\phi_{1}\phi_{2}+G_{21}^{(i)}\phi_{1}\phi_{2}+G_{22}^{(i)}\phi_{2}^{2}$\,.\\

 We consider the normal modes for constant particle densities $\rho_{1}=\rho_{2}=\rho$ in each lane and coupling parameter $\gamma=1$.
 The equations of motion for $\phi_{1}$ and $\phi_{2}$ are

-We consider only the diagonal terms from the diffusion matrix since the pure diffusive terms have more dominant contributions than the cross diffusive terms to the eigenvalues (see Appendix for the details).
+We retain only the diagonal terms from the diffusion matrix since the pure diffusive terms have more dominant contributions than the cross diffusive terms to the eigenvalues (see Appendix for the details).

-The above equations are decoupled at the linear level.
-We consider the case for which $b=2$\,.
-There are three possible cases depending on the mode coupling matrix.\\